Amex Hilton Credit Card review: A top no annual fee hotel credit card

 The Hilton Diamond status will earn you 100% bonus points during hotel stays, complimentary breakfast for you and a guest, executive lounge access, a 48-hour room guarantee and space-available room upgrades.
 This card has a $450 annual fee (see rates and fees), but you can achieve many of the same benefits with the Amex Hilton Surpass if you’re a big spender.
 Team member Jasmin has already gotten over $750 in value from having the card in less than a year.
 Enrollment required for select benefits.

 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

-The Hilton Honors Card from American Express comes with an intro bonus of 100,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
-Plus, earn a $100 statement credit after your first purchase on the card in the first three months.
+The Hilton Honors Card from American Express comes with an intro bonus of 80,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.

 This is a terrific card to consider if you prefer no annual fee and don’t stay at Hilton hotels often.
 But if you frequently stay with Hilton, you might instead consider a card like the Hilton Honors American Express Surpass.
 It includes complimentary Gold Elite Status (which comes with perks like an 80% points bonus on Hilton stays, free breakfast, space-available room upgrades and more), a weekend night after spending $15,000 in a calendar year, and 10 complimentary Priority Pass airport lounge visits.
 These additional benefits make it worth the $95 annual fee for that card.